Download a one page PDF as a flyer and please post it at your institution!

 BENEFITS: Grass Fellowships provide research support including laboratory space, animals, equipment and supplies for one summer at the MBL.
 Additionally, the investigator, his/her spouse or legal domestic partner, and dependent children are provided housing, a daily meal allowance and round-trip travel to the MBL.

 Fellows function as an intellectual and social group within the MBL scientific community while sharing space in the Grass Laboratory.
 In a weekly private seminar series, eminent investigators at the MBL discuss their work with the Fellows.
-In addition, a yearly Forbes Lecturer (in 2014, Dr. Joseph Fetcho, Cornell University) will spend a portion of the summer in the Grass Lab interacting with Fellows.
+In addition, a yearly Forbes Lecturer (in 2015, Dr. William A. Catterall, Washington University) will spend a portion of the summer in the Grass Lab interacting with Fellows.

 SELECTION: The Trustees of The Grass Foundation judge an applicant’s ability to organize and present pertinent information, the scientific merit of the proposed research, and evidence of an applicant’s ability to work independently.
 Approximately 8-10 Grass Fellowships are awarded annually.
 Most Fellows share space in the Grass Lab; some arrange to work in the space of another MBL investigator.